 When you’re forking out a lot for a one-off purchase it’s common sense to get a second quote.
 Maybe you’re about to have some new wardrobes installed.
-The first carpenter quotes you $2,000 for the job.
+The first carpenter gives you a quote of $2,000 for the job.
 The next says they’ll build the wardrobes for $1,800.
 You feel pretty pleased with your $200 saving.
+But what about getting another quote on your toothpaste?

-When it comes to everyday items, it’s far less likely we’ll be bothered whipping out the calculator or opening up a spreadsheet.
+When it comes to everyday items, it’s less likely we’ll bother whipping out the calculator or opening up a spreadsheet.
 But using the same approach may be one of the simplest ways to save money without sacrificing your lifestyle.

 Most things we purchase in our weekly shop end up in our trolley without a great deal of thought.
 Toothpaste is one such example.
-Chances are, you’ve been buying the same toothpaste for a great deal of your adult life – and maybe you used the same brand as a kid, too.
+Chances are, you’ve been buying the same toothpaste for a great deal of your adult life.
+Maybe you used the same brand as a kid, too.

 Proctor and Gamble does not sell Crest toothpaste by taking out one newspaper ad or running one television commercial.
 They sell and resell it every day by keeping the product fresh in the consumers’ mind.
 (Edwin J. Feulner, president of conservative US ‘think-tank’ the Heritage Foundation, on a 1985 trip to Australia, quoted in The Land of Plenty by Mark Davis)